rizz-rtb/rizz-rtb/README.md

 - 👋 Hi, I’m Rizz
 - 😉 Definitely interested in you if you like talking about puzzles or philosophy.
 - 🌱 I’m currently learning how to code when high.
-- Looking to team up and build cool stuff that blows minds.
+- Looking to team up and build cool stuff that blows minds and sometimes servers XD
 - 📫 How to reach me - just email me/text me on X/by luck, maybe?
 - ⚡ Fun fact: I can debug a server crash while dancing to my favorite playlist and sipping coffee — pure controlled chaos at its finest!